JuliaLang/julia/doc/manual/parallel-computing.rst

 - launching worker processes in a cluster environment
 - managing events during the lifetime of each worker
-- optionally, a cluster manager can also provide data transport
+- optionally, providing data transport

 A Julia cluster has the following characteristics:

-- The initial Julia process, also called the ``master`` is special and has a id of 1.
+- The initial Julia process, also called the ``master``, is special and has an `id` of 1.
 - Only the ``master`` process can add or remove worker processes.
 - All processes can directly communicate with each other.